surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab01A-OPAGatekeeper.md

-# Lab 1 A - Installing OPA, defining Template and setting up OPA constraint
+# Lab 1 - Open Policy Agent Gatekeeper

 This exercise is independent.
 We'll experience ease of installing Open Policy Agent (OPA) from Rancher cluster tools and quickly setup the constaint to allow run only non-root containers.